Yu-Qing-Liu/BFMC-Container/README.md

 7. Run dev.sh to use the container.
 Container has a volume mounted at /AD and /Simulator so that code changes are persistent.
 If you change code on your machine, the container will immediately have access to the changes.

+8. Run source ~/.bashrc to export all the environment variables (inside the container)

-8. Compile and run code in container and enjoy :)
+9. Compile and run code in container and enjoy :)